Enkirch: Coat of arms

 The German blazon reads: In Schwarz ein gestürzter Anker mit rot weißem Schach auf den Flunken.

 The municipality's arms might in English heraldic language be described thus: Sable an anchor reversed Or, each of its flukes surmounted by an inescutcheon chequy argent and gules.

-Curiously, the German blazon does not mention the anchor's tincture, although it is shown as Or (gold) on the municipality's own website.
+The German blazon does not mention the anchor's tincture, although it is shown as Or (gold) on the municipality's own website.

 The anchor is likely a canting charge: the German word for “anchor” is Anker, which resembles Ankerich, among other former names that the municipality has had.
 The oldest composition of Enkirch's arms goes back to 1248 and already shows the two inescutcheons with the checked pattern (“chequy”), the Sponheim armorial bearing.
 Over time, though, the two inescutcheons were charged differently, and at one point, a third one even appeared.
 Once Baden and a Palatine sideline (Palatinate-Simmern, later Palatinate-Zweibrücken or Palatinate-Birkenfeld) had come into ownership of the “Hinder” County of Sponheim, the two inescutcheons showed the Palatine Lion and the Baden bend (slanted stripe), while a third inescutcheon at the bottom of the anchor showed the Sponheims’ arms.
 In the late 19th century, though, the old arms were reinstated.